etlegacy/etlegacy/docs/demos/README-serverside-demos_ETL.md

 * fix: Compatibility with OA 0.8.8: fix: fixed "FIXING ENT->S.NUMBER!!!" error, crashing demo playback with OA > 0.8.5.
 Now, the patch is compatible with OA 0.8.8
 * fix: compatibility with maps containing mover objects (like moving platforms of Kaos2): "Reached_BinaryMover: bad moverState" error.
 Fixed by stopping ent->reached from being called by setting entity->s.pos.trType = TR_LINEAR when entity->s.pos.trType == TR_LINEAR_STOP.
 * add: Compiled for ioquake3 latest version (but not yet merged in OA v3): https://github.com/lrq3000/ioq3/tree/server-side-demo
+* add: record chat messages
+* In ExcessivePlus tournament, sometimes one of the two players won't be spectatable as first person as soon as the second player connects.
+The cause is unknown, but it happens when warmup is being recorded in the same demo (you can see a lot of InitGame and ShutdownGame).
+The new hooks might fix this? -> yes, the new hook fixed the issue by stopping the demo and starting a new one (in sv_autoDemo 1 mode), so that the warmup session is separated from the match in two different demos.
+* After a demo of a warmup, all clients gets disconnected (with a hangout connection, they get an infinite "awaiting snapshot", so they have to do /reconnect) -> Fixed by the new hooks, now there are a few "awaiting snapshot" the time the server relaunches with old parameters (before demo playback) and the clients reconnect smoothly.